Seborrheic Dermatitis

 Malassezia and seborrheic dermatitis: Getting to know the yeast

 You can’t talk about seborrheic dermatitis without also mentioning Malassezia.
-The two are so intertwined that some people mistakenly belief seborrheic dermatitis is a fungal infection.
-SD is a lot more complicated than that but one thing is for sure, Malassezia yeast plays a crucial role in seborrheic dermatitis and treatments aimed at eradicating it …
+The two are so intertwined that some people mistakenly believe that seborrheic dermatitis is a fungal infection.
+SD is a lot more complicated than that but one thing is for sure, Malassezia yeast plays a crucial role in seborrheic dermatitis and treatments aimed at eradicating …

 Malassezia and seborrheic dermatitis: Getting to know the yeast Read More »